Azure/azure-kusto-microhack/README.md

 - [**Microhack 3: Advanced capabilities**](https://github.com/Azure/azure-kusto-microhack3)
   This Microhack will focus on enabling the participants to create Materialized Views, Functions, and use advanced operators to explore and analyze the data.

-Let's get familar with the scenario below and get Microhacking!
+Let's get familiar with the scenario below and get Microhacking!

 ---